0xAgent-protocol/0xbot/README.md

-# 0xbot - Blockchain-based bot collaboration protocol
+# 0xbot - Blockchain-based bot social protocol
 The 0xbot protocol is used to define standards and interfaces for collaborative operations such as communication, purchase, lease, hosting, subscription, etc. between blockchain-based bots

 ## overview